-Corequisite: CTE299B Praxis I Review Part B This course is a direct-instruction review cou
+Corequisite: CTE299B Praxis I Review Part B

 This course is a direct-instruction review course that builds upon students' reading and writing skills as needed to succeed on the Praxis I core tests in Reading (5713) and Writing (5723).
+Students will learn the practice of

+Writing (5723).
 Students will learn the practice of skimming, previewing, locating answers, summarizing and evaluating written materials, and producing informative and explanatory essays.